top of page

 Jack's Story

-Say hello to the legend, Jack the Super Prawn, the world's first super prawn ocean hero who protects our oceans from plastic and other kinds of pollution.
-Jack was born in Whitehaven Beach in the Great Barrier Reef, Australia.
-Created, made and wholly owned in Australia.
-Antoine Jaja owns 100% of the Intellectual Property (IP) of the Jack the Super Prawn franchise.
+Jack was born in the crystal-clear waters of Whitehaven Beach in the Great Barrier Reef, Queensland, Australia.
+Created, made, and entirely owned in Australia.
+Antoine Jaja is the sole owner of 100% of the Intellectual Property (IP) associated with the Jack the Super Prawn multimedia brand.

 Jack loves and respects all living creatures on Earth.
 His only enemy is the pollution that humans have caused.
 Jack forgives humans because he believes that they are ignorant and don't know any better.
 That's why Jack is here to educate children and adults about pollution and how to find a solution to improve all life on Earth.